profy-shopify/apps-jar/_pages/privacypolicy.md

 **Last updated**
 July 18, 2023

-# Privacy Policy for Fast Apps
+# Privacy Policy for AppsJar
 ### Privacy Policy

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.